break2make/tutorials/parameters_for_crypto_primitives.md

 ***Important notes:***
 - If Alice maliciously chooses invalid curve points for her key and Bob does not validate that Alice's points are part of the selected group, she can collect enough residues of Bob's key to derive his private key.
 Several TLS libraries were found to be vulnerable to this attack.
 - While the shared secret may be used directly as a key, it can be desirable to hash the secret to remove weak bits due to the Diffie–Hellman exchange.
+Most standardized protocols based on ECDH derive a symmetric key from shared secret using some hash-based key derivation function.

 ##### Ephemeral ECDH